Anonymitaet/gacua_preview/README.md

 GACUA extends the core capabilities of Gemini CLI to provide a robust agentic experience.
 It enables you to:

 - 💻 **Enjoy Out-of-the-Box Computer Use**: Get started with a single command.
 GACUA provides a free and immediate way to experience computer use, from assisting with gameplay, installing software, and more.
-- 🎯 **Execute Tasks with High Accuracy**: GACUA enhances Gemini 2.5 Pro's grounding capability through a "special image slicing + two-step grounding" method.
+- 🎯 **Execute Tasks with High Accuracy**: GACUA enhances Gemini 2.5 Pro's grounding capability through a "Image Slicing + Two-Step Grounding" method.
 - 🔬 **Gain Step-by-Step Control & Observability**: Unlike black-box agents, GACUA offers a transparent, step-by-step execution flow.
 You can review, accept, or reject each action the agent proposes, giving you full control over the task's completion.
 - 🌐 **Enable Remote Operation**: You can access your agent from a separate device.
 The agent runs in its own independent environment, so you no longer have to "fight" with it for mouse and keyboard control while the agent works.

+For , read .

 <p align="right">
 <a href="#top">Back to Top ⬆️ </a>